Federal and Institutional Need-based SAP Policy

 Example: For a 120-credit hour program, if all attempted UM credits + enrolled UM credits + transfer credits + approved test credits + remaining UM degree credits exceed the allowable limit of 180 credits, the student will fail SAP.

-Academic Probation for Financial Aid
+Academic Probation for need-based Financial Aid

 If an academic progress appeal is approved, a student will be put on academic probation during their next term of enrollment and at minimum will need to meet the criteria outlined in an academic plan to continue receiving financial aid.
 The academic plan for the University of Miami requires the student to earn a term GPA of 2.5 or greater and successfully complete at least 12 undergraduate credits during that term.
 At the end of the probationary term, the student must either achieve the minimum SAP standards of a 67% undergraduate credit completion rate and a 2.0 cumulative GPA, or meet the requirements outlined in the academic plan.
 Students who do not meet the standard SAP requirements but successfully meet the requirements of their academic plan will be allowed to continue receiving financial aid on a probationary basis.
 The student will still be required to continue to meet the terms outlined in the academic plan each term until they are able to successfully meet the standard SAP requirements.

 If a student is registered with the Office of Disability Services, and has been approved for accommodations to take a reduced course load, their probationary term will require them to either meet the standard SAP guidelines or meet a modified academic plan.
-This modified academic plan will require a student to earn all of the credits they are enrolled for during that term and achieve a minimum 2.5 term GPA.
+This modified academic plan will require a student to earn all of the credits they are enrolled in during that term and achieve a minimum 2.5 term GPA.

 Merit Scholarship Academic Requirements